 Elliott Long serves as Policy & Development Associate for Small Business Majority, working on a range of policy and legislative issues that affect small business owners including taxes, budget, access to capital, minimum wage and more.
 He also researches and engages new funding opportunities for the organization.
 Lastly, he assists Small Business Majority’s CEO and members of the organization’s leadership team with scheduling, administrative and logistical support.
 Before becoming Policy & Development Associate, Elliott served as Small Business Majority’s Outreach Coordinator.
 Previously, he was an intern for members of Congress and at the White House Office of Legislative Affairs.
 He comes from a family of small business owners.

 Cassie Mills, Communications Manager

 Cassie Mills oversees implementation of the organization's daily communications and small business engagement efforts, including press releases and statements, state and national media outreach, social media, small business owner outreach, website updates and more.
-She also assists with the organization’s communications efforts by writing poll reports, web content, media materials, speeches, public policy reports and more.
-She also works with the small business outreach team to interview small business owners and write case studies, and acts as the organization’s researcher, delving into public policies the organization is working on.
+She also assists with the organization’s communications efforts by writing poll reports, web content, media materials and public policy reports.
 Prior to joining Small Business Majority, Cassie worked with a consulting firm, providing support to the U.S. Department of Energy on clean energy communications outreach.
 She also has experience in writing and editing in a variety of sectors, such as state legislature, academia, research and nonprofit.

-As a Missouri Health Coverage Guide, Mary Overbey works from our Springfield, MO office to build relationships with small business owners and business groups across southern Missouri and educate them about the state's health insurance marketplace and other key small business issues.
+As a Missouri Outreach Associate, Mary Overbey works from our Springfield, MO office to build relationships with small business owners and business groups across southern Missouri and educate them about the state's health insurance marketplace and other key small business issues.
 Mary and her husband also own MERIC Landscaping LLC, a small business that provides landscaping and lawn services to customers in southwest Missouri.
 Prior to joining Small Business Majority, Mary worked as a substance abuse prevention specialist for a nonprofit.

 Xiomara Peña, Southern California Outreach Manager / National Hispanic